0xcad/free_to_play/notes.md

 * buy gems

 store todo:
-* make model for items to purchase
+* make model for items to purchase - DONE
-* make model for purchased items in play
+* make model for purchased items in play - DONE
-* in the stage, add an inventory for purchased items
+* in the stage, add an inventory for purchased items - DONE
   * users have a personal inventory, the play instance has its own inventory?
 * buy gems with stripe